A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Results

 The Bayesian evidence gives a quantification of how likely a given model is based on how well it is able to fit the data.
 However, it will, by definition, implement Occam's Razor, down-weighting models that have more parameters unless they produce a significant improvement in the fit.
 Therefore, the value of $N$ required to fit a given data set can be derived by fitting it with models of a range of values of $N$.
 The model with the highest evidence is then the simplest model capable of producing the best fit to the data.

 This was done for the four data sets. \Cref{fig:log_spiral_Z} shows the change in evidence as $N$ increases from 5 to 13.
-In all cases, the value of $\log\mathcal{Z}$ can be seen to rise rapidly from very low values at low $N$, up to a peak, then begin to slowly drop off due to Occam's Razor, with little improvement in the quality of the model.
-There are some fluctuations on this pattern of rising to a peak due to way the different numbers of regions divide up structures on the sky and how this interacts with the antenna.
+From the Occam's Razor effect intrinsic to Bayesian evidences, it can be expected that the value of $\log\mathcal{Z}$ should rise rapidly from very low values at low $N$, up to a peak, then begin to slowly drop off with little improvement in the quality of the model.
+This is seen in \Cref{fig:log_spiral_Z}.
+There are, however, some fluctuations on this pattern of rising to a peak due to way the different numbers of regions divide up structures on the sky and how this interacts with the antenna. $N=13$ was chosen as the cut-off point at which all fits had either peaked or plateaued to where there is no manifest difference between the results of successive $N$ fits beneath the fluctuations.

 Statistically significant detection of the signal is maintained for all $N$ above the respective peaks, shown by the high difference in evidence between the models including a signal and those without.
-It can also be observed that a longer integration times perform better than shorter ones, with the signal being detected with a higher degree of confidence and requiring fewer parameters before the evidence levels out.
-Furthermore, at low integration times, the case with the galaxy above the performs better than the case with the galaxy down, but a higher integration times, there is much less distinction.
-This is consistent with previous observations.
+It can also be observed that longer integration times perform better than shorter ones, with the signal being detected with a higher degree of confidence and requiring fewer parameters before the evidence levels out.
+Furthermore, at low integration times, the case with the galaxy above the horizon performs better than the case with the galaxy down, but for higher integration times, there is much less distinction.
+This is consistent with previous comments.

 \Cref{fig:log_spiral_Z} also quantifies the accuracy of the fit signal for each $N$.
 This is done using a dimensionless Figure of Merit that quantifies the difference between the fit signal and the true signal inserted into the simulated data.
 This is defined as